nehasalunkhe05/Neha-Salunkhe/README.md

 Achievements:

-Manufacturing apparels and deliver the consignment on time to increase clientage by 20%.
+Manufacturing apparels and deliver the consignment on time to increase clientage by 20%.</br>
-Marketing campaign to spread awareness of the importance of insurance and training which lead to 30% client caseload increased.
+Marketing campaign to spread awareness of the importance of insurance and training which lead to 30% client caseload increased.</br>
-Planned, scheduled the project resources efficiently and delivered on time.
+Planned, scheduled the project resources efficiently and delivered on time.</br>
-Efficiently resolved issues, mitigated risk in order to make the project process smoothly and achieved milestone before scheduled time period.
+Efficiently resolved issues, mitigated risk in order to make the project process smoothly and achieved milestone before scheduled time period.</br>
-Delivered dashboard projects 15 days before the deadline.
+Delivered dashboard projects 15 days before the deadline.</br>
-Successfully planned and completed contracts within project deadline.
+Successfully planned and completed contracts within project deadline.</br>

 Roles and Responsibility: